pmichali/coverage-tools/README.md

 You cannot specify the --max option to limit the output (which doesn't make sense as you want to see all the lines that do not have coverage.
-The filter option is ignored for this use case.
+Likewise, the --filter and --details options are not allowed either.
+The filter is forced to "*", and details are implied in the output.

 For example:
 <pre>